jeffsee55/apfx/content/pages/home.md

           - Expert guidance
       - title: Dont just take our word for it
         subTitle: What our clients have to say
-        description: >-
+        description: >
-          _“We had been using our bank for a number of years, when we spoke with APFX they took the time to understand our business inside out.
+          *“We had been using our bank for a number of years, when we spoke with APFX they took the time to understand our business inside out.
 2020 was a particularly cchallenging year and the team helped us to navigate the uncertainty of the financial markets during a particularly volatile period.
-We built out a full payments and risk management strategy, we negotiated new terms with our supplier, we saw a dramatic improvement in pricing and efficiency in our operation"_
+We built out a full payments and risk management strategy, we negotiated new terms with our supplier, we saw a dramatic improvement in pricing and efficiency in our operation"*
     action:
       callToAction: Speak with one of our experts today
       linkText: Get in touch